krtiteca/ScriptsAssociatedWithLTPArticle/README.md

 # ScriptsAssociatedWithLTPArticle
-Input of scripts from R for clean-up of data for LTP analyses & visualizations.
+Input of scripts from R for clean-up of data for LTP analyses and visualizations.